decretist/ICMCL17/proceedings/ICMCL17.markdown

 the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.

+### Conclusions

+The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading --- "reading machines" in the words of Stephen Ramsay --- to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to produce meaningful results from close readings.

+And as a proof of concept, I think this effort was a success.
+Using the PIE lemmatizer in conjunction with the LASLA Latin large language model (LLM) to systematically lemmatize every word in the *dicta* and then listing all of the lemmas that *do* appear in the second recension *dicta* but *not* in the first recension *dicta* allowed me to identify a family of lemmas (*calumnia*, *calumniator*, and *calumniatus*) that point towards the development of the canonically significant concept of calumny.
+The detection of calumny as a topic that the authors of the *Decretum* develop in a meaningful way in the second recension demonstrates the usefulness of lemmatization as a technique for investigating this type of question.

 To summarize: the technique of searching among lemmas that are unique to the second recension using distant or machine reading was successful at least as a proof of concept insofar as it did surface one family of